vikramkannav/Tanda/source/includes/_authentication.md

 ## Sign In

 This API is used for the Sign In.
-This is open API auth token is not to berequired to passed in Header
+This is open API auth token is not to be required to passed in Header

 ```shell
 curl -X POST \